GabeRundlett/glsl-language-server/README.md

-# glsl-language-server
+# gr-shader-language-server
 Language server implementation for GLSL

 ## Status
-Currently this LSP implementation can be interfaced with using either HTTP or stdio.
+Currently, this LSP implementation can be interfaced with using either TCP or stdio.

 ### Current Features